 Sri Lankan date and lime chutney.

-Dates, Sri Lankan preserved limes(lunu dehi) and raisins make up most of the flavors in this chutney.
+Dates, Sri Lankan preserved limes(lunu dehi), and raisins make up most of the flavours in this chutney.

-Once the chutney is done, you’ll notice the rich, dark, ruby red color which is a combination of all the ingredients coming together to make one of the most delicious sweet and spicy(with a bit of sourness from the limes)chutney you’ll ever taste.
+Once the chutney is done, you’ll notice the rich, dark, ruby red colour, which is a combination of all the ingredients coming together to make one of the most delicious sweet and spicy(with a bit of sourness from the limes) chutneys you’ll ever taste.

 The perfect homemade gift for any festive occasion.

-Now that you have the recipe for the chutney, make a few bottles ahead and gift it to your loved ones over the festive season(Sinhala-Tamil new year, eid, Christmas).
+Now that you have the recipe for the chutney, make a few bottles ahead and gift them to your loved ones over the festive season(Sinhala-Tamil New Year, Eid, Christmas).

 Take bottles as a housewarming gift or take a few for your loved ones living overseas.